EthanHolleman/CB_Mini_Project/README.md

 ### Installing Sleuth
 Sleuth is run as an R package.
 Follow the instructions provided by the [Pachter Lab](https://pachterlab.github.io/sleuth/download).
+In addition make sure you have the R package optparse installed.
+If not you can install it using the command `install.packages('optparse')`.
+This will allow the pipeline to pass file paths from python to the R script where sleuth is run from.

 ### Installing Bowtie2
 Use the command